AnthonySteele/anthonysteele.github.io/TestPyramid.md

 Unit tests are:

 * Small: test a part of the system.
-* Isolated: have few, if any, external dependencies such as http services, database, file systems, etc. There may be use of mocks.
+* Decoupled: have few, if any, external dependencies such as http services, database, file systems, etc. There may be use of mocks.
 * Numerous: there are a lot of them.
 * Fast: Test execution time is low.
-You can still run the whole test suite quickly.
+You can still run the whole test suite quickly, despite the large numbers of tests.
-* Frequent: They are run a lot, for fast feedback in a development cycle.
+* Frequent: As a consequence, they are run often, for fast feedback in a development cycle.
-* Cheap: they're not hard to create, add to or delete.
+* Cheap: it is not hard to create, add to or delete tests.

 Tests at the top are:

 * Large: They test the whole system.
 * Coupled: Test multiple parts from UI through to services and data stores. often a "user journey".
-* Few: not many of them.
 * Slow: Take a while to run, are run less often.
 * Expensive: May require complex frameworks or tools, configuration and setup, and need upkeep.
+* Few: As a consequence, there are not many of them.

 Tests in the middle of the pyramid are intermediate on these metrics.